flama12333/Unknown-chinese-opll-sound-driver-for-8051/README.md

-I modified guan shing sound board to play custom song. but to create for that format can take times.
+I modified guan shing sound board rom to play custom song. but to create for that format can take times.

 Todo: looking someone to create converter midi vgm etc to that format?

+offset song 1 start at 9a0

+offset song 2 start at 9ac